 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

+One of the world’s most beautiful botanical gardens is located in Terra Nostra Park.
+With an extensive collection of botanical species, this is the ideal destination for nature lovers.
 Covering approximately 12.5 hectares, this garden is visited by locals and foreigners alike, attracted by the variety and richness of the peculiar vegetation and the geothermal iron water tanks.

-So we can say that Terra Nostra Park has magnificent scenery in every nook and cranny.
+Remember that iron water has a brownish color.
+Therefore, if you visit these tanks, avoid bringing light-colored clothing to prevent unpleasant surprises, such as stains.
+We can say that Terra Nostra Park boasts magnificent scenery in every nook and cranny.
 What are you waiting for to visit this natural wonder?